mhshaaban/egylandscapeproject.github.io/_posts/2020-09-01-updated-blog.md

 #### [Working Papers](https://www.egylandscape.org/papers/)

 You will able to read the our team's latest working papers as they come out [**here**](https://www.egylandscape.org/papers/).
-The first workign paper by our team's co-leader [Prof. Albrecht Fuess](https://www.egylandscape.org/members/AlbrechtFuess/) is entitled [Waqfization in the late Mamluk Empire: A deliberate policy or chaos management?](https://www.egylandscape.org/papers/June2020_Fuess/) is already online and can be downloaded for reading offline [**here**](https://www.egylandscape.org/papers/June2020_Fuess_WorkingPaper.pdf).
+The first working paper by our team's co-leader [Prof. Albrecht Fuess](https://www.egylandscape.org/members/AlbrechtFuess/) is entitled ["Waqfization in the late Mamluk Empire: A deliberate policy or chaos management?"](https://www.egylandscape.org/papers/June2020_Fuess/) is already online and can be downloaded for reading offline [**here**](https://www.egylandscape.org/papers/June2020_Fuess_WorkingPaper.pdf).
 *Note: Anthony should we provide a calendar of upcoming papers here as well?